Falur Rate Laek: Military career

 Falur Rate Laek entered the Falintil in 1975 and was later involved within the various operations within Timor Leste.
 During the Indonesian invasion of East Timor, Falur Rate Laek fought against Indonesian forces, and later became involved in logistics missions for the Falintil.
 Eventually, Falur Rate Laek later became a platoon commander and organized a localized resistance movement against the Indonesian Army in Ossu, which was under the Central-East sector of the Falintil.
-On January 1976 to September 1977, Falur Rate Laek served as a political assistant within the eastern coastal region, and was later transferred on the Central-Eastern Sector on September 1977 to 1978.
+In January 1976 to September 1977, Falur Rate Laek served as a political assistant within the eastern coastal region, and was later transferred on the Central-Eastern Sector in September 1977 to 1978.

 On 4 April 1979, due to the intensified operations launched by the Indonesian Armed Forces to counter resistance from the Falintil as part of their "encirclement and annihilation" campaign in 1977, Falur Rate Laek was captured and later surrendered to the Indonesian Armed Forces after the Indonesian Military launched attacks against the Falintil's support bases within the Central-Eastern Sector.
-Despite being under Indonesian captivity, Falur Rate Laek was later placed under the Lalu Rakyat Terlatih, an auxiliarry unit of the Indonesian Armed Forces and still contributed to the resistance movement.
-He was also later named as the commander of the 2nd Company of the MIPLIN (People’s Militia for National Liberation), and also conducted intelligence and logistical operations to the Falintil until he managed to escape in captivity in 1983 in the aftermath of the Kraras massacre.
+Despite being under Indonesian captivity, Falur Rate Laek was later placed under the Lalu Rakyat Terlatih, an auxiliary unit of the Indonesian Armed Forces and still contributed to the resistance movement.
+He was also later named as the commander of the 2nd Company of the MIPLIN (People's Militia for National Liberation), and also conducted intelligence and logistical operations to the Falintil until he managed to escape in captivity in 1983 in the aftermath of the Kraras massacre.
 In 1984, he was later named as the 2nd Commander of the 3rd Company, and in 1985 he was later named as commander of the Company A Unit 4 of the Central-Eastern Sector.
 In 1985 to 1989, Falur Rate Laek later served as a political commissar of the Fretilin within the Viqueque Municipality and the Same Administrative Post.
 In 1997, Falur Rate Laek served as both commander and secretary of Region 3, covering the regions of Aileu Municipality, Manatuto Municipality, Viqueque Municipality and Same Administrative Post, and held this position until 1999.